natecraddock/ziglua/readme.md

 # Ziglua
 [![shield showing current tests status](https://github.com/natecraddock/ziglua/actions/workflows/tests.yml/badge.svg)](https://github.com/natecraddock/ziglua/actions/workflows/tests.yml)

-A Zig module that provides a complete and lightweight wrapper around the [Lua C API](https://www.lua.org/manual/5.4/manual.html#4).
+A Zig package that provides a complete and lightweight wrapper around the [Lua C API](https://www.lua.org/manual/5.4/manual.html#4).
 Ziglua currently supports the latest releases of Lua 5.1, 5.2, 5.3, and 5.4 and targets Zig master.
-The [`zig-0.10.0`](https://github.com/natecraddock/ziglua/tree/zig-0.10.0) branch supports the latest stable Zig, but will only be updated with bugfixes.

 Ziglua can be used in two ways, either
 * **embedded** to statically embed the Lua VM in a Zig program,